AWARENESS CAMPAIGNS, EXPLODING SCIENCE SHOWS AND AWARD-WINNING JOURNALISM, ALL IN THE CAUSE OF SUSTAINABILITY...

 Delegates discovering the latest in tracking and monitoring technology

 Email marketing for an international conference...
 When training and research company, ERT Conservation, organised the world’s first spatial ecology and conservation conference at the University of Birmingham, it decided a trade fair was needed to help the 250+ delegates source the most up-to-date technology and equipment necessary for their work.

 Our effective PR approach of no-waffle cold calling and a carefully crafted email marketing campaign led to a successful trade fair which we were asked to repeat the following year.
 Ecologists from more than 20 countries around the world were able to discover the latest state-of-the-art software and equipment to help them discover and monitor wildlife populations more effectively.
 The money paid by exhibitors to attend the trade fair funded the travelling costs of conference delegates from poorer countries.

 Fran Scott (right), resident scientist on BBC's children's channel, CBBC, involves an audience member in lively experiments!

-Some of the Pondwatch tools used to publicise the plight of ponds in the UK
+Some of the many Pondwatch tools used to publicise the plight of ponds in the UK

+Strategies for success...
 Although the founder and director of eco-cleaning company, Wendy Goes Green, can eloquently promote her company verbally, translating this passion into words and publicity was proving more tricky.
-We helped her to clarify the company's key messages that she really wanted people to understand.
+We helped her to clarify what key messages about the company she really wanted people to understand.
 Together, we created the framework within which to build the in-depth story and PR strategy which would persuade people to hire its services.